Prayer Time in Calgary, Canada

 • What is it?
 Jumah is a special prayer Muslims do every Friday instead of the regular noon prayer (Zuhr).
 It’s a time to gather at the mosque, listen to a talk (sermon) by the imam, and pray together.

-• When does it happen?
-Every Friday, usually around midday.
+When does it happen?
+Every Friday, it typically occurs around midday.
 The exact time depends on your city.
 For example, in Calgary, mosques like Green Dome Mosque have multiple Jumah sessions, such as 2:00 PM, 2:30 PM, 3:00 PM, and 3:30 PM.

 • Why is it special?
 It’s a chance for the community to come together, learn, and worship Allah.
-It’s super important, and Muslims are encouraged to attend if they can.
+We encourage Muslims to attend, as it holds significant importance.

 Eid Prayers